Large deviation for uniform graphs with given degrees

 \paragraph{The sparse regime.} The breakthrough result of \citet{CV11} completely resolved the question of large deviations for subgraph counts of dense Erd\H{o}s-R\'{e}nyi random graphs.
-The corresponding question for sparse Erd\H{o}s-R\'{e}nyi random graphs $G(n,p)$, $p \to 0$, is considerably more challenging, and has intrigued researchers in Probability and Combinatorics for a long time.
+The corresponding question for sparse Erd\H{o}s-R\'{e}nyi random graphs $G(n,p)$ with $p \to 0$ has intrigued researchers in Probability and Combinatorics for a long time.
 For any fixed graph $H$ and $\delta>0$, the infamous upper tail problem sought to understand the probability that the number of copies of $H$ in $G(n,p)$ exceeds $(1+\delta)$ times its expectation.
+Perhaps surprisingly, it is even difficult to come up with a good general guess as to what the correct order of the exponential rate of decay is.
+This can be observed in a class of counter-examples to the DeMarco-Kahn upper tail conjecture, constructed by \u{S}ileikis and Warnke \cite{SW19}.
 To address this challenging question, Chatterjee and Dembo \cite{CD16} initiated the theory of non-linear large deviations.
 They establish that for any fixed subgraph $H$ and $\delta>0$, the upper tail probability reduces to a variational problem on the space of weighted graphs whenever $p\to0$, $p\geq n^{-\alpha_H}$.
 Remarkably, the variational problem was solved in the special case where $H$ is a clique by \citet{LZ17} shortly thereafter.
 Subsequently, \citet{BGLZ17} resolved this question for all fixed subgraphs.
 Following the initial breakthrough of \citet{CD16}, the exponent $\alpha_H$ was improved considerably by \citet{Eld18}.